BYU-Hydroinformatics/gwdm/docs/source/importingdata.rst

 **Add Wells**
 --------------
 Next, we will add the wells using the **Add Wells** command in the Wells section.
 These wells have already been assigned to their respective aquifers, so we can add them all at once.
-If you would like to add wells to a single aquifer at a time, pre-assigning aquifer IDs is unneccessary.
+If you would like to add wells to a single aquifer at a time, pre-assigning aquifer IDs is unnecessary.

 To add a list of wells, we select the region of interest.
 Since we have pre-assigned aquifer IDs, we will not select a single aquifer from the list; rather, we will leave the field blank.
 This time, we will use a csv file (although shapefiles can also be used).
 We again use the **Get Attributes** button to retrieve the column headers from the file.
 The **Wells Wizard** will automatically open up, wherein we can select the columns for latitude, longitude, aquifer ID (not necessary if a single aquifer was selected previously), well name, well ID, and ground surface elevation (GSE).
 For this example file, the appropriate headers are lat_dec, long_dec, AquiferID, Well_Name, Well_ID, and GSE, respectively.
 Finally, we click the **Add Wells** button to add the wells to the app.